 Step 3: Go For A Silicone-Based Gel

-While there is no research claiming the efficacy of topical treatments on atrophic scars, you can use silicone-based gel products to prevent them.
-These products are especially suitable for use on chickenpox to prevent abnormal scarring.
+While there is no research claiming the efficacy of topical treatments on atrophic scars, you can use silicone-based gel products to soften them.
+These products are especially suitable for use on chicken pox lesions to prevent worsening of scarring.
 Make sure to consult your dermatologist first.